chef-boneyard/chef-rfc/new/token-authentication.md

 Tokens must be 16 characters from the set `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.

-A new token can also be generated for a user from their username and password.
+A new token can also be created for a user using their username and password.
 This API will be limited to the webui key as it is now.
 This will allow a web interface to entirely avoid using the impersonation key behavior as it does now.